 In thin section (Figs 2 & 3) G408289 (=G408285) is a fine grained dolerite or basalt dolerite or basalt with ~60% plagioclase (~0.5 mm) plus few coarser plagioclase crystals to about 1mm.
 There are abundant (~20%) uralitised pyroxenes, altered to green to bluish amphiboles, resembling sodic-calcic varieties, e.g. winchite or barroisite.
 There is about 10% biotite, partly altered to chlorite and muscovite, and a few % magnetite and other opaques.
 The rock is cut by fine grained veins, to a few mm thick, composed of fine grained, brownish green biotite and chlorite, and some very late stage limonite (Figs 2 & 3).

-Samples G408282, G408283 and G408287 were examined petrographically in oil immersion and contain abundant prismatic grains of green amphiboles and various other minerals but no blue amphiboles resembling riebeckite or magnesioriebeckite were observed (Figs 4 – 6).
+Samples G408282, G408283 and G408287 were examined petrographically in oil immersion and contain abundant prismatic grains of green amphiboles and various other minerals but no blue amphiboles resembling riebeckite or magnesio-riebeckite were observed (Figs 4 – 6).